Michiyo Hayes Kuramochi’s Illuminati Style

 Rei Kawakubo is one of my most admired figures.
 I had an opportunity to see her MET exhibition, I felt like seeing her inner universe through the exhibited garments.
 Basically, they are totally wearable art pieces.
 Her new collection featured one of my favorite Japanese artists, Makoto Takahashi.
 I admired what a cool choice she made!

 I also love Cristobal Balenciaga, since I visited his museum near San Sebastian, Basque.
 He did very detailed designs as well as super minimal.
 I think he was the real zero-waste designer, using almost Origami techniques, folding a square piece of fabric to create the desired shape.
+Unfortunately, now Balenciaga represents Illuminati style – for real!

 How are you eco-friendly in your daily life?

 To be honest, I do consume non-organic, non-vegan food.
 However, I create a lot of things myself, especially skincare.
-My toner is infused with 10 or more different sorts of herbs in white liqueur.
+My toner is infused with 10 or more different sorts of herbs in white alcohol.
 I use the leftover herbs in a recycled muslin bag for the bath.
 My facial and body care items are similarly made.
 One of my favourite recipes is rosemary Vaseline.
 I have a few friends who love it as a gift in a reused container.
 I also use baking soda and citric acid for cleaning, washing and bathing, even shampooing.

 What are your greatest ‘eco sins’?